topicanica/IT-Programming-on-internet/README.md

 # IT-Programming-on-internet
-Programming on internet course tasks
+This repository consist of tasks during programming on internet course.